identiops/terraform-hcloud-k3s/README.md

 2. Drain all nodes that will be removed of pods:
    `kubectl drain cluster-system-02`
 3. Wait until all pods have been migrated to other nodes before continuing.
-   - If the wrong node was drained, reactivate the node:
+   - If you drained the wrong node, you can reactivate the node with:
      `kubectl uncordon cluster-system-02`
 4. Update the terrafrom configuration and apply it: `terraform apply`
    - Review the plan to verify that the drained nodes will be deleted.